AvolitesLtd/TitanManual/docs/titan-basics/front-panel-buttons.md

 ## Keyboard shortcuts

 Many features of the console can be controlled by shortcuts on the keyboard.
-These are especially useful when using Titan Mobile or Titan Simulator.
+These are especially useful when using Titan PC Suite (Titan Go or Titan Simulator).

 The Titan application "captures" the keyboard on start up, meaning that if you try to use other applications at the same time they will not